 Lawful residents of the U.S. are eligible for Medicare based on several factors.
 The primary two include the time you’ve spent living in the country and the length of time you’ve worked during your residency.
 Occasionally, if you don’t meet these requirements but your spouse does, you may still be eligible for Medicare coverage.
 These factors can also determine how much you may have to pay for Medicare.

 Requirements for Medicare Eligibility as a Green Card Holder

-To be eligible for full Medicare benefits as a green card holder, you need to be 65 or older, and you or your spouse need to have worked in the U.S. for at least 10 years (or 40 quarters during one’s lifetime).
+To be eligible for full Medicare benefits as a green card holder, you need to be 65 or older (or have a qualifying disability), and have lived in the U.S. for at least five consecutive years.
+You or your spouse also need to have worked in the U.S. for at least 10 years (or 40 quarters during one’s lifetime).

 You may still be eligible for Medicare if you’ve worked fewer years, but you’ll likely pay a higher cost for the benefits.
 Those who have worked in the U.S. for the required 10 years or more are eligible for Medicare Part A without the premiums.
 If you don’t qualify for premium-free Part A benefits, you may still be able to purchase coverage.